tedsluis/kubernetes-via-kubeadm/README.md

 [root@nuc ~]# dnf remove kubernetes-kubeadm kubernetes kubernetes-client
 ```

-Now you will be able to start all over from the top.
+Now you have entirely reverted all changes.

 ## Documentation
 * [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)